-A delicious fresh Peach Bread Pudding, served with a warm brown sugar sauce.
-A lovely dessert any time of year, but especially nice with summer fresh peaches!
+A delicious peach bread pudding, served with a warm brown sugar sauce.
+A lovely peach dessert any time of year, but especially nice with summer fresh peaches!
+Can also be made the frozen peaches or canned peaches!

-For my version, I used a homemade loaf of honey buttermilk bread.
-Any loaf of bread will do though.
+Bread – Any bread will work here.
 Try to find a day-old loaf of unsliced bakery bread and slice it yourself.
 If you don’t use it all, just freeze what’s left for another bread pudding later.
+I love Brioche or Challah bread.
+Italian and French loaves will also work well.

 Watch during the last part of baking, as the bread sticking up can over-brown.
 Simply cover with a loose piece of aluminum foil if needed.

-Get the Recipe: Peach Bread Pudding with Warm Brown Sugar Sauce
+Get the Recipe: Peach Bread Pudding with Brown Sugar Sauce

 Ingredients